bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/caller.md

 ### Notes

-Note that in case of recursion, you can't reconstruct the call stack using this property.
+Note that in case of recursion, you can’t reconstruct the call stack using this property.
 Consider:

     function f(n) { g(n - 1); }
     function g(n) { if (n > 0) { f(n); } else { stop(); } }